-(3) The option awards outstanding as of March 31, 2013 for each non-employee director were as follows: Mr. Altschaefl held options to purchase 73,894 shares of our Common Stock; Mr. Jacobson help options to purchase 48,691 shares of our Common Stock; Mr. Kackley held options to purchase 139,037 shares of our Common Stock; Ms. Gamsky Rich held options to purchase 68,603 shares of our Common Stock; Mr. Schueller held options to purchase 68,603 shares of our Common Stock; All options vest ratably over a three-year continued board service period.
+(3) The option awards outstanding as of March 31, 2013 for each non-employee director were as follows: Mr. Altschaefl held options to purchase 73,894 shares of our Common Stock; Mr. Jacobson help options to purchase 48,691 shares of our Common Stock; Mr. Kackley held options to purchase 139,037 shares of our Common Stock; Ms. Gamsky Rich held options to purchase 68,603 shares of our Common Stock; Mr. Schueller held options to purchase 68,603 shares of our Common Stock; and Mr. Williamson held options to purchase 79,186 shares of our Common Stock.
+All options vest ratably over a three-year continued board service period.